tim-de/austral-filesystem/README.md

 #### FileSystem.File

-This module uses the capability from FileSystem and allows file operations, currently opening, closing, and read/write operations.
+This module uses the capability from FileSystem and allows file operations, currently opening and closing files as well as read, write, seek, and tell operations.